 5. Letters of Recommendation and Evaluations

 We require two letters of recommendation, but we will accept up to four.
 You must submit your letters of recommendation through the CAS Letter of Recommendation Service.
-Your application will be considered complete once we receive two letters of recommendation unless you notify the Admissions Office and ask us to wait until we have received the additional letters.
+Your application will be considered complete once we receive two letters of recommendation, unless you notify the Admissions Office and ask us to wait until we have received any additional letters.

-We will accept evaluations submitted through LSAC's Evaluation Service, but they will not be required.
+We will accept evaluations submitted through LSAC's Evaluation Service, but they are not required.
 You may submit up to two evaluations.
-If you are planning to submit these evaluations, please note that the Committee will not wait until we have received them to complete and review your application.
-The Committee will proceed once all required application materials have been received and processed.
+If you are planning to submit these evaluations, please note that the Admissions Committee will not wait until we have received them to complete and review your application.
+The Admissions Committee will proceed once all required application materials have been received and processed.

 6. Personal Statement

 The personal statement is an essential part of every application and it is your opportunity to introduce yourself to the Admissions Committee.
 It should demonstrate your contribution to the Law School community beyond simply academics.
 The Admissions Committee often finds that a personal statement that focuses on a unique personal attribute or experience is usually the most informative (as opposed to a restatement of your qualifications or resume).
 If there are particular aspects of your background (e.g., racial, ethnic, or religious identification, socioeconomic status, or sexual orientation) that you would like to highlight, please include this information in your personal statement.
 You will be able to upload your personal statement in the “Attachments” section of the application.